SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-would-you-like-ads-with-thatintro-to-adrotator-for-wp7.markdown

 ## <u>MobFox</u>

-Another stable platform for use in delivering Ads, not much more to say on this as I have not personally had much experience with them.&nbsp; We did have a few challenges with the client on WP7 but all good now.
+Another stable platform for use in delivering Ads, not much more to say on this as I have not personally had much experience with them.
+We did have a few challenges with the client on WP7 but all good now.

 Go to the site and click on the link to register as a Publisher: